matthias-reis/carda-gatsby/content/articles/2023/11/james-bernard-anthene-soft-octaves-en.md

 ## Contrasts and the dream of harmony

 Anyone wondering who the voice in the fourth song, "Trembling House", comes from: It's no other than Cynthia Bernard, aka marine eyes, who I mentioned earlier.
 With her words, she moulds the thoughts that arise when listening to the track—to let the sound carry them away gently.
+Btw: She also did the artwork!

 Even if the record and its creation are closely linked to a snapshot in time, the pieces on it still seem timeless and create a framework for new ideas and experiences.
 The notes always resonate with hope for peace, light, and better times.